rahulpds24/error-test/README.md

-# Quiz Application
+# English Grammar Basics Quiz

 ## Round 2 Brief
-This is an updated version of the quiz application that now includes additional questions on English grammar basics.
-After submitting the quiz, the user will see their score displayed in an alert.
+This is an updated version of the English Grammar Basics Quiz.
+It now includes additional questions to enhance your learning experience.
+Test your knowledge and see how well you understand the basics of English grammar!